Klortho/tree-chart/work.md

 # Queue

 * Strategy:
-    * Get default TreeChart options into a separate module, without much real data yet, integrated with config1, and tested
     * Then TDD: start the demo index.html page, and develop as needed to make it work.